 Introduction

-STARK-B is a database of calculated widths and shifts of isolated lines of atoms and ions due to electron and ion collisions.
+STARK-B is a database of calculated widths and shifts of isolated lines of atoms and ions due to electron and ion collisions in the impact approximation.
+They are all published in refereed journals.

 This database is devoted to modeling and spectroscopic diagnostics of stellar atmospheres and envelopes.
-In addition, it is also devoted to laboratory plasmas, laser equipments and technological plasmas.
+In addition, it is also devoted to laboratory plasmas, laser equipment and technological plasmas.
 So, the domain of temperatures and densities covered by the tables is wide and depends on the ionization degree of the considered ion.
-The temperature can vary from several thousands for neutral atoms to several hundred thousands of Kelvin for highly charged ions.
+The temperature can vary from several thousand for neutral atoms to several hundred thousand of Kelvin for highly charged ions.
 The electron or ion density can vary from 1012 (case of stellar atmospheres) to several 1019cm-3 (some white dwarfs and some laboratory plasmas).

 The impact approximation